changswap/changswap-document/get-started/connection-guide.md

 ![](<../.gitbook/assets/image (82).png>)

 1. You'll see a DApp browser page open.
-Under "DeFi", find and tap the **PancakeSwap** button.
-If you can't see PancakeSwap under DeFi, you can also find it under "BSC".
+Under "DeFi", find and tap the **ChangSwap** button.
+If you can't see ChangSwap under DeFi, you can also find it under "BKC".

 ![](<../.gitbook/assets/image (83).png>)

 1. A window will open saying that you will be opening a third party DApp.
-Tap **Confirm** and you'll be taken to PancakeSwap's website connected to your wallet.
+Tap **Confirm** and you'll be taken to ChangSwap's website connected to your wallet.

 ![](<../.gitbook/assets/image (81).png>)